 YourPrompt$ rsync --dry-run -va /home/.zfs/snapshot/202401021200/public/. /home/public/.

-The --dry-run flag will cause rsync to tell you what it would do instead of doing anything, so you can make sure the behavior is what you expect.
-Once you're sure you're putting the right files in the fight place, run rsync without --dry-run and it will perform the operation for real.
+you can make sure the behavior is what you expect.
+Once you're sure you're putting the right files in the right

-The rsync command also supports --delete and --force flags (among many others), which may be useful to make sure there aren't other stray files laying around.
-But these flags can also be very dangerous; if the command isn't exactly right, they may delete something other than what you intended.
+others), which may be useful to make sure there aren't other stray files lying around.
+But these flags can also be

-1. Review and submit an Attempt to recover deleted content assistance request.
+- Review and submit an Attempt to recover deleted content assistance request.

-2. We will invest the time to determine what can likely be recovered and how much it will cost to do so.
+- We will invest the time to determine what can likely be recovered and how much it will cost to do so.
 There is a fee for us to produce this estimate unless you have a subscription membership.

 Rolling back a MariaDB 10.x process to an earlier state

-As with deleted sites and MySQL processes, use the Attempt to recover deleted content assistance request.
+As with deleted sites and MariaDB processes, use the Attempt to recover deleted content assistance request.
 The process is very similar, although the costs are much, much higher.
 Further details are under the appropriate heading on that page.

 Other deleted content